choux130/myblog/_source/2017-02-23-Jekyll-Website.Rmd

 ### Overview
 I am a stats person and my programming experience are all about statistical modeling, data manipulating and numerical computing.
 So, I did not have any idea about setting up a website at first.
 I started to play with [Wordpress online](https://wordpress.com/start/design-type-with-store).
 It is easy to use and has very beautiful interface but limited functions.
 So I tried to do [Wordpress offline](https://wordpress.org/download/).
 Many wonderful extensions can be added on it but the website structure is too complicated to control.
 Sometimes, when errors happen, all I get is just a white page without any error codes.
 It is hard for me to debug.
 Hence, after doing so many reserch online, I decided to use Jekyll.
 And, this post record the process I have benn through, the resources I have read and the things I have tried to do and work.

 Hope this post can help anyone who is also new to website setup but has passions for having one.
-Feel free to leave any comments about this.
+Please feel free to leave any comments.
 Let's discuss and learn together!

 ***